N₂O Abatement at Nitric Acid Plants: Potentially One of India’s Highest-Return Early CCTS Opportunities

 N₂O Abatement Technology Comparison — Nitric Acid Plants

-For India’s existing fleet of 30 to 35 nitric acid plants — most of which were built between the 1970s and 2000s using Uhde, Espindesa, or Chemico technology — tertiary catalytic reduction is the appropriate starting point for almost all operators.
-It minimises disruption to ongoing production, can be installed during scheduled plant shutdowns of 7 to 14 days, and does not require any modification to the ammonia oxidation section that would require a fresh environmental clearance or statutory approval.
+For India’s existing fleet of nitric acid units, tertiary catalytic reduction is the appropriate starting point for almost all operators.
+It minimises disruption to ongoing production and can typically be integrated during scheduled plant turnarounds.

-The CDM advantage that most Indian fertiliser companies are not using.
-India had approximately 18 registered CDM N₂O abatement projects at nitric acid plants between 2007 and 2012 — collectively some of the largest CDM projects in India by CO₂e volume.
-Companies like Deepak Fertilisers, Chambal Fertilisers, RCF, Tata Chemicals, and IFFCO all participated in CDM N₂O projects.
-When those CDM projects ended — as the CDM market collapsed post-2012 — most plants removed or stopped operating the abatement catalysts because there was no longer a carbon market to monetise the abatement.
-The CCTS offset mechanism has, in effect, recreated the economic logic of the CDM N₂O market.
-Companies that ran CDM N₂O projects should start with their existing project documentation, engage a BEE-accredited validator, and file for CCTS offset registration.
-The pathway is significantly shorter for experienced CDM project operators than for first-time registrants.
+The CDM advantage that most Indian fertiliser companies are sitting on.
+India had roughly 18 registered CDM N₂O abatement projects at nitric acid plants between 2007 and 2012 — collectively some of the largest CDM projects in India by CO₂e volume.
+Companies like Deepak Fertilisers, Chambal Fertilisers, RCF, Tata Chemicals, and IFFCO all participated.
+When those CDM projects ended as the global market collapsed post-2012, many plants reduced or discontinued abatement operation because there was no longer a carbon market to monetise the effort.
+The CCTS offset mechanism could recreate part of the economic logic of the CDM-era N₂O market, subject to final methodology approval and market design.
+Companies that ran CDM N₂O projects should retrieve their existing project documentation to accelerate their readiness.

 Frequently Asked Questions